Personal Loans After Bankruptcy

 If you’ve had a bankruptcy on your record, the terms of your offer may be less than favorable, so consider whether you feel like you’re getting a reasonable deal.

-People with credit scores considered average or bad might see APRs on personal loans ranging from nearly 18% to 32%.
+People with credit scores considered poor might see APRs on personal loans running into the triple-digits.
 Make sure you are clear on your interest rate and fees, and compare offers from different lenders to make the choice that works for you.

 Avoid Taking Out More Than You Need